Alejogb1/job-board/blog-data/how-to-setup-a-connection-in-airflow-for-a-single-dag.md

 id: "how-to-setup-a-connection-in-airflow-for-a-single-dag"
 ---

-Okay, let's dive into this.
+, let's dive into this.
 I've spent quite a bit of time in the trenches with airflow, and handling connection setups—especially on a per-dag basis—can get a little nuanced.
 It's not always as straightforward as the documentation might suggest at first glance.
 I've seen teams struggle with this, ending up with tangled connection definitions that become a maintenance headache.
 Instead of treating airflow connections as a global resource, focusing on per-dag setups can significantly improve your workflow and make things more manageable in the long run.

 The challenge, really, isn't just *how* to configure a connection, but *where* to do it so it's both discoverable and scoped correctly to a single dag.
 You absolutely want to avoid global connection definitions unless they're truly application-wide.
 Otherwise, it leads to unintended consequences when dags start interacting with services they shouldn't have access to, or if one dag's connection conflicts with another.